How to Effectively Remove Heavy Metals from Drinking Water

 - Mercury is toxic to the central and peripheral nervous system

-- Long-term exposure to arsenic can result to cancer and skin lesions
+- Long-term exposure to arsenic can result in cancer and skin lesions

 - Arsenic has also been linked to several cardiovascular and neurological diseases

-- Acute arsenic poisoning results to vomiting and abdominal pain
+- Acute arsenic poisoning results in vomiting and abdominal pain

 - Arsenic can also affect children’s cognitive development